abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![An external diagram, showing functional composition of two functions](../01_set/functions_compose_sets.svg)

-Or alternatively, if you want to express it as a formula (where $\circ$ is the composition operator).
+Or alternatively, if you want to express it as a formula.

 ![An external diagram, showing functional composition of two functions, as a formula](../01_set/functions_compose_formula.svg)